 Here is the chart:

-Lilly gives a first glance at the chart an sees, that the AC is afflicted by the Northern and Southern Scale, Alpha Librae (Zubenelgenubi, 14°50’ Libra) and Beta Libra (Zubenschamali 15°17’ Libra).
+Lilly gives a first glance at the chart an sees, that the AC is afflicted by the Northern and Southern Scale, Alpha Librae (Zubenelgenubi, 14°50’ Libra) and Beta Librae (Zubenelschamali 15°17’ Libra).
+Their actual positions are 15°05′ and 19°22′ Scorpio.
 Lilly refers to them as chelae, a denomination which goes back to a time, when Libra still didn’t exist as a separate constellation.
-The Northern and Southerns Scales were then simply the claws (chelae) of the ancient Scorpio, which had a much wider extension than nowadays.
+The Northern and Southerns Scales were then simply the claws (chelae) of the ancient Scorpius, which had a much wider extension than nowadays.

-According to Ebertin, one of the stars, was malefic, the other benefic, but in a general sense, nobody likes to stay between the claws of a Scorpio, and thus their presence in the AC shows Lilly, that there might be a problem linked to the querent’s health (1st house).
+According to Ebertin, Zubenelgenubi was malefic, while Zubenelschamali was benefic, but in a general sense, nobody likes to stay between the claws of a Scorpio, and thus their presence in the AC shows Lilly, that there was a problem linked to the querent’s health (1st house).
+The poor man was in the middle of a pair of scissors.

 In previous chapters, Lilly had given a checklist, how to see if a person was ill: